tarfin-labs/netgsm/README.md

 ],
 ...
 ```
-NETGSM_USER_CODE and NETGSM_SECRET is authentication information of netgsm.
+NETGSM_USERCODE and NETGSM_SECRET is authentication information of netgsm.
 NETGSM_HEADER is default header (name or number of sender) of sms messages.

 ### Usage
 #### Service Methods